stac-utils/stac-server/README.md

 | -------- | ----  |
 | 0.1.0    | 0.9.x |

-The following APIs are deployed instances of stac-api:
+The following APIs are deployed instances of stac-server:

 | Name     | Version   | Description |
 | -------- | ----      | ----        |